-A. The purpose of this section is to authorize delegation of Board of Appeals approval authority to the Planning and Zoning Director to apply the standards for variances as specified in Section 21.54.160 for proposed development activities as follows:
+A. The purpose of this section is to authorize delegation of Board of Appeals approval authority to the Planning and Zoning Director to apply the standards for variances as specified in Section 21.54.160 to the following type of Critical Area variance requests. for proposed development activities as follows: